-The Wellness team at Student Health Services is dedicated to educating students and to providing information regarding a wide variety of health issues.
-Below are descriptions of the various workshop topics that are covered by Wellness.
-If you would like to have someone from the Wellness team come to your location (residence hall, community, class, etc.) to give a presentation, facilitate a discussion, or provide health education materials, please complete the online Program Request Form.
+The Prevention and Wellness (PAW) team at Student Health Services is dedicated to educating students and to providing information regarding a wide variety of health issues.
+Below are descriptions of the various workshop topics that are covered by PAW.
+If you would like to have someone from the PAW team come to your location (residence hall, community, class, etc.) to give a presentation, facilitate a discussion, or provide health education materials, please complete the online Program Request Form.
 For preparation and planning purposes, please make your request at least two weeks in advance.

 Alcohol, Marijuana and Other Drugs